 Manufacturing companies risk legal liability for defective products, even though they usually don’t design them.
 If a product is found to be defective and causes harm to consumers, the manufacturer can be held responsible for damages or injuries.

-Manufacturing companies need quality control and assessment systems to minimize the risk of producing defective products.
-Additionally, having adequate liability insurance can protect the company from potential legal and financial consequences.
+Manufacturing companies rely on quality control and assessment systems to reduce the likelihood of producing faulty products.
+Furthermore, obtaining comprehensive product recall insurance is paramount in safeguarding the company against potential legal and financial repercussions.

 As with any other industry, manufacturing companies are regulated by state laws and international organizations.
 For example, a company must comply with specific industry standards, such as those set by Occupational Safety and Health Administration (OSHA) and Environmental Protection Agency (EPA).